r0hansaxena/ToolMesh/README.md

 # ToolMesh

-ToolMesh is a decentralized discovery and validation platform for Model Context Protocol (MCP) tools.
-It utilizes the Cortensor network to provide trust-verified tool recommendations and standardized configuration generation through distributed consensus.
+ToolMesh is a decentralized platform for the discovery, validation, and configuration of Model Context Protocol (MCP) tools.
+By utilizing the Cortensor inference network, the platform provides a trust-verified environment that ensures tool integrity and performance through distributed consensus.

-## Functionality
+## Functional Scope

-The platform provides a secure environment for evaluating AI tools by leveraging multiple independent validator nodes.
-This decentralized approach ensures that tool metadata, security parameters, and performance claims are validated before use.
+The platform addresses the requirements for security and reliability in the AI tool ecosystem by leveraging multiple independent validator nodes.
+This decentralized approach ensures that tool metadata, security parameters, and performance claims are validated prior to registration.
+System capabilities include the execution of search queries through a distributed network to eliminate single-model bias, provision of granular verification evidence for transparency, and the automated generation of configuration standards for primary AI host environments.

-- **Trust-Verified Discovery**: Search and selection of MCP tools based on live consensus scores.
-- **Validation Evidence**: Transparent access to node agreement data and verification reasoning.
-- **Client Configuration**: Automated generation of configuration standards for AI hosts including Claude and Cursor.
-- **Technical Documentation**: Integrated resources detailing the Mesh Protocol architecture and decentralized validation logic.

 ## Implementation

-To initialize the platform in a local environment, follow these technical procedures:

-1. **Environment Setup**: Ensure Node.js and npm are installed.
-2. **Dependency Resolution**: Execute `npm install` within the project root.
-3. **Application Execution**: Run `npm run dev` to start the development server.
-4. **Interface Access**: Access the application via `http://localhost:3000`.
+Platform initialization in a local environment is managed through standardized package execution.
+Following dependency resolution, the application layer is initialized via the development lifecycle script, after which the interface is accessible through the local host protocol.